learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 2.14.
-What is scope chain in javascript?
+## Q. What is scope chain in javascript?

 The scope chain in JavaScript refers to the chain of nested scopes that a JavaScript program uses to look up variable and function references.
 When a variable or function is referenced in JavaScript code, the interpreter first looks for it in the current scope.
-If it's not found there, it moves up the scope chain to the next outer scope and looks for it there.
+If it\'s not found there, it moves up the scope chain to the next outer scope and looks for it there.
 It continues doing this until the variable or function is found or until it reaches the global scope.

 **Example:**: